TIKeng/TIKeng.github.io/_pages/about.md

   - /about.html
 ---

-I obtained my bachelor degree in Sun Yat-sen University, majoring in Pharmaceutical Sciences.
-Then I earned my M.phil Degree in The Chinese University of Hong Kong.
-Recently, I decided to pursue my Ph.D. degree in Department of Computational Medicine and Bioinformatics, PIBS, University of Michigan.
+I have concluded my undergraduate academic endeavors at Sun Yat-sen University with a B.S degree, majoring in Pharmaceutical Sciences.
+Subsequently, I obtained my M.Phil degree from The Chinese University of Hong Kong.
+Currently, I am pursuing a Doctorate in the Department of Computational Medicine and Bioinformatics ([DCMB](https://medicine.umich.edu/dept/computational-medicine-bioinformatics)) at the University of Michigan.
+In my leisure time, I enjoy playing bridge and sports.

 News
 ======